 When you get an instructor to develop the training content without proper support from instructional designers and media experts, you often end up with content that requires significant work and maintenance to live up to the standards which are demanded by today’s audience.

 3. Cost of Not Staying Relevant

-Creating and maintaining content which supports the interaction requirements and blended forms of learning – which are so often required to be relevant in today’s training landscape – can stack up the costs really fast.
+Creating and maintaining content that supports the interaction requirements and blended forms of learning which are so often required to be relevant in today’s training landscape can stack up the costs really fast.

 4. Creating Versus Licensing IT Training Content